mhwiz/mhwiz/README.md

 - Monitor/Injection WiFi Adapters
 - USB Rubber Duckys

 Some time later, I found myself deciding on a degree to pursue.
-I originally tried Business & Marketing, but ended up wanting something more (hardly any of the classes had anything to do with my degree)
+I originally tried Business & Marketing, but ended up wanting something more.
 I decided after a semester that I wanted to be doing something more in line with my interests, and to mainly take classes associated with that.

 ## 📓 College & Experience